DisQS/MachineLearning-IsingModel2D/README.md

 ##### Note about the data stored
 Currently, it stores the configuration as a .png file and a .pkl file in which there is a dictionary.
 The dictionary has the key-value pairs of configuration, mean magnetization and mean energy.
 ##### Goals for the next commit
-The next commit will be one-line reading the data function.
+The next commit will be one-line function that reads the data.